-Central Alabama Community College (CACC) students are responsible for knowing the information, policies, and procedures outlined in this document and the CACC Student Handbook.
+Central Alabama Community College (CACC) students are responsible for knowing the information, policies, and procedures outlined in the College Catalog and Student Handbook.
 CACC reserves the right to make changes to this code as deemed necessary, which become effective once those changes are posted online.
 Students are encouraged to check the college website for updated policies and procedures.